kapelner/QC_Math_390.4_Spring_2018/README.md

 I *want* you to come to office hours!
 My office hours are:

 Time: Mon/Wed 3:35PM-4:30PM
-Location: Kiely Hall 604 (my office)
+Location: Kiely Hall 277 (the classroom)

 ## Grades and Class Standing